-Restricting Ladakh tourism to just Pangong lake would be an extreme injustice, but if you ask me to pin point the most beautiful place in the region, then Pangong would definitely top my list.
+Restricting Ladakh tourism to just Pangong lake would be an extreme injustice, but if you ask me to pinpoint the most beautiful place in the region, then Pangong would definitely top my list.

-Tourism packages and accommodation offered by the Lakshadweep administration are world class and would definitely be a good summer trip or could make for a very lovely honeymoon.
+Tourism packages and accommodation offered by the Lakshadweep administration are world-class and would definitely be a good summer trip or could make for a very lovely honeymoon.

 The blue lagoon located in Lakshadweep is a treat to every photographer.
 The rich turquoise blue of the water combined with those islands would be enough to make one dumbstruck.
 Not many places in the world can boast of such a visually appealing landscape.
-I’d say this for Lakshadweep, it is one the most underrated tourist spots in India, but one visit to this very beautiful set islands would be worth the money and could change your mind forever.
-Nowadays, many cities offer daily direct flights to Lakshadweep such as New Delhi, Mumbai, Bangalore.
-You can even try make my trip offers running right now on daily domestic flights to Lakshadweep.
+I’d say this for Lakshadweep, it is one the most underrated tourist spots in India, but one visit to this very beautiful set of islands would be worth the money and could change your mind forever.
+Nowadays, many cities offer daily direct flights to Lakshadweep such as New Delhi, Mumbai, and Bangalore.
+You can even try making my trip offers running right now on daily domestic flights to Lakshadweep.

 Dudhsagar Waterfalls, Goa

 Dudhsagar falls located on the Goa-Karnataka border presents a very untypical Goa.
-Falling from a height of around 1017ft, it gives it a frothy white colour and thus the name Dudhsagar (Sea of milk).
+Falling from a height of around 1017ft, it gives it a frothy white color and thus the name Dudhsagar (Sea of milk).

-One can get to Dudhsagar waterfalls through rail or a jeep trek.
+One can get to Dudhsagar waterfalls by rail or a jeep trek.
 To reach the base of the waterfalls you can opt for a jeep trek from Kulem railway station.
-The Jeep doesn’t take you directly to the base but drops you at a point of which it’s a 1km trek.
-Jeeps can be hired at prices starting from Rupees 1200 which can carry 6 people or more.
+The Jeep doesn’t take you directly to the base but drops you at a point which it’s a 1km trek.
+Jeeps can be hired at prices starting from Rupees 1200 and can carry 6 people or more.

 The one small problem associated with it, however, is that it is very environmentally fragile and thus restricts the number of vehicles entering each day.
-You would have to seek prior permission to enter Gavi with your vehicle, but the Kerala Forest Department hosts a variety of programmes like jeep trekking and accommodation at nominal rates which could definitely cheer you up.
+You would have to seek prior permission to enter Gavi with your vehicle, but the Kerala Forest Department hosts a variety of programs like jeep trekking and accommodation at nominal rates which could definitely cheer you up.

 Jim Corbett National Park, Uttarakhand

 Jim Corbett National park, which lies in the Nainital district of Uttarakhand is supposed to be India’s oldest national park and is famous for its huge tiger reserve.
-This place, a definite visual treat for tourists and wildlife lovers houses more than 488 different species of plants and a huge variety of fauna ranging from tigers, elephants and leopards.
-What makes this park more unique is its various geographical characteristics.
+This place, a definite visual treat for tourists and wildlife lovers houses more than 488 different species of plants and a huge variety of fauna ranging from tigers, elephants, and leopards.
+What makes this park unique is its various geographical characteristics.